SolarNetwork/solarnetwork-build/solarnode-deploy/equinox/README.md

 The build script assembles all the various artifacts that make up the SolarNode Platform using Apache Ivy.
 The **ivy.xml** file configures which artifacts to include in the build.
-Typically you might customize this to add additional artifacts not already included in the framework.
+Typically you might customize this to add additional artifacts not already included in the platform.

 ## Building

-To build the framework, run the **archive** task:
+To build the platform, run the **archive** task:

 	ant archive